 ON THE PHYSICAL ENVIRONMENT

-Some community members argue that the wood-panelled Ketchum Hall— transformed in recent years from a simple dining hall to a great hall—is the beating heart of the school, serving as both the lunchroom and the location for student-run assemblies.
+Some community members argue that the wood-paneled Ketchum Hall—transformed in recent years from a simple dining hall to a great hall—is the beating heart of the school, serving as both the lunchroom and the location for student-run assemblies.
 Another favourite spot, especially among the boys, is the tarmac behind the buildings, where pick-up games are always on the go during gym or breaks.
-Others point to the school chapel, built in the late 1800s as the intended cathedral for the Anglican Church.
-The entire cathedral was never completed, but this first building is majestic in itself.
-“This is a place where we can gather as a community, every student and every faculty member, on a weekly basis.
-That is something very special” says Headmaster Beatty.
-RSGC’s administrative hub is located in what was the Bishop’s residence, See House.
+Others point to the school chapel, as a place where we can gather as a community, every student, and every faculty member, on a weekly basis.
+That is something very special, says headmaster Beatty.

 RSGC prioritizes sustainability in its built environment and curriculum.
 It’s been certified with EcoSchools Canada since 2014 and recently received the highest possible Platinum level certification.

 ON THE SCHOOL'S VALUES